iamvisheshsrivastava/auto-data-preprocessor/README.md

 **auto-data-preprocessor** is a comprehensive Python library designed to automate the most common data preprocessing tasks for **classification** problems involving tabular data.
 It frees data scientists and machine learning practitioners from routine data cleaning and preparation chores, so they can focus on building models and interpreting their results.

+This tool integrates easily with existing scikit-learn pipelines, making it a convenient drop-in solution for many projects.

 ## Table of Contents

 1. [Overview](#overview)